dakshshah96/dotfiles/SETUP-NEW-MAC.md

 ## Theme

 Taking inspiration from [Sindre Sorhus](https://github.com/sindresorhus), I've paired the [Pure ZSH prompt](https://github.com/sindresorhus/pure) with the [Snazzy iTerm2 theme](https://github.com/sindresorhus/iterm2-snazzy).
+Use the "Git clone" method while installing the Pure prompt.
+Our `~/.zshrc` file already contains the necessary config assuming you've cloned Pure at `$HOME/.zsh/pure`.

 Change the font to Operator Mono in the iTerm2 preferences to get the perfect look for your terminal.